bertilmuth/requirementsascode/README.md

 ```
 compile 'org.requirementsascode:requirementsascodecore:1.2.4'
 ```

+At least Java 8 is required to use requirements as code, download and install it if necessary.

 # how to build and run a use case model
 Here's what you need to do as a developer.